 What to do next

 You finish your final breakaway sprint and exhale as you begin to slow your legs.
-Take a moment to catch your breath and then admire the human-sized puddle of sweat beneath your bike.
+Take a moment to catch your breath and then admire the human-sized puddle of sweat beneath your bike and your calories burned.
 You successfully completed your first indoor cycling class!

 Almost all indoor cycling classes will include a brief cool down and stretching component, but be sure to give your muscles some extra love once you leave the studio.
 Pay close attention to your calf muscles, quads and hamstrings.

 If you have access to a foam roller, don’t be afraid to roll out your IT-bands, as the repetitive motion of pedaling can cause stress.
 Be sure to drink plenty of water after your spin session, coupled with a healthy snack that is well balanced in protein and carbohydrates.